Christianq010/newspaper-front-end/README.md

 > Mobile & Tablet responsive designs have not been done yet.

+> For server side rendering, always return the `index.html` file so dynamic routing on Vue will work as intended (see HTMl5 history mode on vue docs).

 ### Integrations
 - Headless CMS for content publishing - https://www.storyblok.com/
 - Integrating (https://www.storyblok.com/tp/add-a-headless-CMS-to-vuejs-in-5-minutes)